Healthy soil and well-managed precipitation are what all farmers and ranchers depend on to grow crops.

 Sand County Foundation is collaborating with farmers in southern Wisconsin to install strips of diverse native perennial vegetation within row crop fields.
 These prairie filter strips can improve water quality by capturing sediment and nutrients in water that runs off of fields, while also providing habitat for pollinators and grassland birds.

-Installing drainage tile on farms allows farmers to manage the seasonal draining of water from agricultural land.
-This provides insurance against drought, and reduces the amount of nitrogen entering rivers and streams.
+Installing drainage tile allows farmers to manage the seasonal draining of water from farmland.
+This provides insurance against drought, and reduces the amount of nitrogen entering waterways.
 Sand County Foundation is working with the USDA’s Natural Resources Conservation Service to promote the installation of these structures.

 The same gypsum used to make wall board may play a role in water quality improvement.
 Sand County Foundation is evaluating gypsum extracted from the exhaust of electric power plants and applied to cropland as a way to reduce phosphorus draining into lakes and rivers after intense rainstorms.

-In Iowa, where excess nitrogen draining from agricultural land threatens water quality, we’ve worked with partners to develop subsurface bioreactors and restore oxbows in the Boone River.
-Bioreactors remove nitrogen from drainage water, and oxbows increase the ability of the Boone River watershed and its floodplain to absorb surplus nitrogen
+In Iowa, where excess nitrogen draining from farmland threatens water quality, we’ve worked with partners to develop subsurface bioreactors that remove nitrogen from drainage water.

 With partners, Sand County Foundation began Wisconsin’s first watershed-wide phosphorus pollution reduction project using the state’s innovative Adaptive Management Option.
 The AMO allows municipal governments to save money by preventing phosphorus pollution rather than treating water to remove phosphorus.